Sharan-Babu/FB_wit/README.md

 2)	Click on Continue with Facebook account and fill the necessary details.

 3) Your homepage should look something like this.
 If this is the first time you have logged in, you will also be guided with the help of an interactive tutorial.
 Nevertheless, you can continue reading through this article to navigate your way through the platform.
-Now, click on the Create New App button.
+Now, click on the <b>Create New App</b> button.

 ![''](https://github.com/Sharan-Babu/FB_wit/blob/master/images/wit2.JPG)

-4)	Select the name for your app and preferred language and click create.
+4)	Select the <b>name</b> for your app and <b>preferred language</b> and click <b>'Create'</b>.

 5)	A new project will be created and your screen should look like this:
 ![''](https://github.com/Sharan-Babu/FB_wit/blob/master/images/wit3.JPG)

-6)	To the left you can find a handy menu bar which we will talk about in a minute and in the center you will see the main components with which we will be brewing our magic.
+6)	To the <i>left</i> you can find a handy menu bar which we will talk about in a minute and in the center you will see the main components with which we will be brewing our magic.

-7)	 Now, let us understand how to create an intent and select present entities in the incoming prompt as per our use-case (Code Assistant).
+7)	 Now, let us understand how to create an intent and select present entities in the incoming prompt as per our use-case <i>(Code Assistant)</i>.

-8)	 In the Utterance text field, type what you think the end user might type.
+8)	 In the <i>Utterance text field</i>, type what you think the end user might type.
 For example: A coder using our web app might type <i>"arrange my list called 'elements' in ascending order"</i>.
 So, this becomes our <b>utterance</b>.

 9)	 Select the <b>‘Choose or add intent’</b> dropdown button.
 Now, enter an intent name (a name you are comfortable with) in the text field visible and click the <b>‘+ Create Intent’</b> button to the right.
 In this case, I will be naming my intent <b><i>‘arrange_list’</i></b>